Learning 3D Hypersonic Flow with Physics-Enhanced Neural Fields: A Case Study on the Orion Reentry Capsule: Other surrogate alternatives

-Note that here we use $i$ and $j$ to index (latent) features referring to the node $v_i$ (do not mistake with velocity) at which we perform a computation and its neighboring node, respectively. $\mathcal{N}(v_{i})$ is the one-hop neighborhood.
+Note that here we use $i$ and $j$ to index (latent) features referring to the node $v_i$ (not to be confused with velocity) at which we perform a computation and its neighboring node, respectively. $\mathcal{N}(v_{i})$ is the one-hop neighborhood.
 Also, $\psi$ is a message passing function, $\bigoplus$ is an aggregation function, which must be permutation-invariant, and lastly, $\phi$ is a readout or update function.
-Depending on the GNN $\psi$ and $\phi$ are implemented differently.
+Depending on the GNN, $\psi$ and $\phi$ are implemented differently.
 Importantly, the update equation is local and it is only dependent on the one-hop neighborhood of the node at each layer.
 For clarity, Equation~\ref{mp_gnn} can be further decoupled into three update rules~\citep{borde2025mathematicalfoundationsgeometricdeep}:

-This localized bias is a good inductive bias for many classical graph representation learning tasks such as transductive learning over citation networks~\citep{Yang2016RevisitingSL}, but can also be a potential weakness, as we will show in Section~\ref{sec:neuralfields_gnns}.
-This is because of the homophily bias intrinsic to famous GNNs~\citep{Kipf2016SemiSupervisedCW}, which states that nearby neighbors have similar targets labels.
-Effectively, they act as low-pass filters, which is counterproductive when trying to learn sharp gradients and discontinuities as those present in hypersonic flows.
+This localized inductive bias is beneficial for many classical graph representation learning tasks, such as transductive learning on citation networks~\citep{Yang2016RevisitingSL}, where neighboring nodes often have similar labels or features.
+However, it can also become a weakness in hypersonic flow prediction, as we show in Section~\ref{sec:neuralfields_gnns}.
+Standard message-passing GNNs tend to exhibit a smoothing bias~\citep{kipf2017semisupervised}: repeated neighborhood aggregation mixes information across nearby nodes and can therefore behave like a low-pass filter.
+This is counterproductive when the target fields contain sharp gradients and near-discontinuities, such as shocks and boundary layers in hypersonic flows.